lucasabritta/derivco-automation-task-public/README.md

 ## Automation tests

-For the automation I use jasmine and to run it you just need to open the Test_Task.html
+For the automation I use jasmine and to run it you just need to open the Test_Task.html after the setup

 versions:
 ```